Teens hit with slingshot balls at Mayfield Heights playground

-MAYFIELD HEIGHTS, Ohio– Detectives are investigating after teens were shot with slingshot balls at a Mayfield Heights playground.
+MAYFIELD HEIGHTS, Ohio-- Detectives are investigating after teens were shot with slingshot balls at a Mayfield Heights playground.

 Officers were called to Lander Elementary School Tuesday night for a report of juveniles hit by BBs, the police report said.